personium/legacy-docs/en/server-operator/unit_coordination.md

 To participate in the Personium unit ecosystem, please ask the Personium project to issue a unit certificate.

-⇒ Please request from the Slack community.
+⇒ Please request from the [Slack Community](https://personium-io.slack.com/) #infra / #infra_ja channel.
+Register to join the Slack community [here](https://goo.gl/forms/ODgVX6eMkRDtReLg1).

 ### Self-issuing case